 For wildlife, individuals would avoid the seismic survey activities around a specific place where humans and equipment are present for a short period of time (most likely a few minutes in the majority of cases).

 Long-term impacts - Those impacts occurring after plan implementation through the next 10 years; for natural systems, recovery would take more than three years.

 Analysis Area

-The analysis area for each of the impact topics is shown in Table 4- below.
+The analysis area for each of the impact topics is the survey area.